 The 2017 Deloitte Global Human Capital Trends research identified designing new organization ecosystems and networks as the top trend.
 50% of the participant organizations are actively studying and developing new models and many are designing & building a new organization structure.

-Organization structures are essentially created to ensure efficient and flexible functioning of the organization.
-It’s the most important design element in your organization that would enable effective execution of your plans and strategies through its various moving parts.
+Organization structures are essentially created to ensure the efficient and flexible functioning of the organization.
+It’s the most important design element in your organization that would enable the effective execution of your plans and strategies through its various moving parts.
 The key aspects considered while designing an organization structure are – task allocation, coordination and supervision.
 If there is an imbalance or too much overlap in any of these aspects it will cause noise in the organizational operations.

 How to create an effective Organization Structure

-Being able to measure the span of control each manager has, is a critical aspect of a good organization structure.
-While generic rules mention that an ideal span of control is between 12 to 15 individuals per manager or supervisor, one needs to exercise caution while applying these generic rules.
+Being able to measure the span of control each manager has, is a critical aspect of a good organizational structure.
+While generic rules mention that an ideal span of control is between 12 to 15 individuals per manager or supervisor, one needs to exercise caution while applying these general rules.
 The aspects of task complexity and process maturity play a very important role in defining the specific span of control for your specific function or teams.
-However if you monitor span of control across various teams and continue to identify ways to improve the same, it would drive business benefits over a period of time.
+However, if you monitor span of control across various teams and continue to identify ways to improve the same, it would drive business benefits over a period of time.

 How frequently should you review & change the structure

 The organization structure should be aligned to your overall business objectives and hence should not change very often.
 If you are making changes to the “boxes” every now and then question yourself what really is at work.
-Many a times we fiddle with the “boxes” to adjust individual aspirations while compromising the overall organizational objectives.
+Many times we fiddle with the “boxes” to adjust individual aspirations while compromising the overall organizational objectives.
 If you review your business goals and strategies once every year, then reviewing whether the structure is aligned to the same is a good idea.

-Using Organization Structure for communication & Collaboration
+Using Organization Structure for Communication & Collaboration

-Once you have mapped and published a defined organization structure it’s important that you encourage individuals to refer to it every time.
-If you use an HRMS which has organization structure feature, then the same can be put to good use while identifying resources for a particular project or even connecting with someone in another part of the organization.
+Once you have mapped and published a defined organizational structure it’s important that you encourage individuals to refer to it every time.
+If you use an HRMS which has an organization structure feature, then the same can be put to good use while identifying resources for a particular project or even connecting with someone in another part of the organization.

 Encourage employees to find colleagues from different parts of the organization using the organization structure feature in your HRMS to promote awareness of the structure.
-Many a times in medium and large organizations individuals would be able to reach out to specific individuals based on their needs thus ensuring that you unleash a very important aspect of innovation and collaboration.
+Many times in medium and large organizations individuals would be able to reach out to specific individuals based on their needs thus ensuring that you unleash a very important aspect of innovation and collaboration.

-Designing & defining an effective organization structure is an important aspect of your business.
+Designing & defining an effective organizational structure is an important aspect of your business.
 Once done ensuring that people have access to this information is equally critical to ensure you promote innovation and collaboration across functional boundaries within your organization.